hossein1387/pito_riscv/README.md

     fusesoc run --target=synth pito

-To debug in GUI mode:
+To open sim in GUI mode:

+    cd build/pito_0/sim-vivado/
+    make run-gui

+And for synthesis:

-    cd build/pito_0/
+    cd build/pito_0/synth-vivado/
+    make build-gui

-And then open the vivado project for synthesis or simulation.
+This should open the project for you.
 Make sure you have run simulation or synthesis atleast once, otherwise fusesoc would not create a project file for you.